 Pete Dorey BSc (Hons) CEng MIET of TÜV SÜD.
-Pete is a Principal Consultant and has worked in EMC since 1980 and is a Notified Body assessor under the EMC Directive 2014/30/EU.
+Pete is a Principal Consultant and has worked in EMC since 1980 and is a technical certifier under the EMC Directive 2014/30/EU.

 Tim Williams of Elmac Services on behalf of TÜV SÜD: Tim Williams has worked in electronic product design in various industry sectors for many years.
 He is the author of ‘EMC for Product Designers’, widely regarded as a standard text for electronics design engineers needing to meet EMC regulations.